-This Section provides the criteria, measures, and requirements for the reduction of offstreet parking.
-Automatic parking reductions and those reductions approved through Design Review, either individually or on a cumulative basis, shall not exceed 25 percent of the required parking for the development.
+This Section provides the criteria, measures, and requirements for the reduction of off-street parking.
+Automatic parking reductions and those reductions approved through Design Review, either individually or on a cumulative basis, shall not exceed the reduction provisions provided in Table 5.26.
 Greater overall parking reductions may be approved by a Special Development Permit.
+[AMENDED 07-11-2024]

-Figure 5-16: Solar Roof
+Figure 5-16 Solar Roof